 Citizens to decide who can pull trigger on wildlife

-Voters are deciding whether parliament’s changes to Swiss hunting laws go too far, or whether to endorse them at the ballot box this Sunday.
-Pollsters say it’s a neck-and-neck race between those in favour and those against.This content was published on September 25, 2020 - 11:00
+Voters get to decide whether parliament’s changes to Swiss hunting laws go too far, or whether to endorse them.
+The regulation of the wolf, a protected species, is at the centre of the debate.This content was published on September 27, 2020 - 12:25

+Polls closed at midday and so far it is too close to call.
+Final results are expected later today.

 A year ago, parliament adapted the national legislation on hunting.
 The changes – inspired in particular by concerns about Switzerland’s growing wolf population – allow the cantons to cull wild animals that they consider problematic without asking for federal permission.